surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

 - <b>Arc field</b> select the dimension field to apply arc lines.

-- <b>Curve</b> it maximum and minimize the surface area in radar chart.
+- <b>Curve</b> it maximize and minimize the surface area in radar chart.

 ## Widget chart